 Premenstrual dysphoric disorder (PMDD) is a more serious form of premenstrual syndrome (PMS).
-PMS causes bloating, headaches and breast tenderness a week or two before your period.
+It causes physical and emotional symptoms every menstrual cycle in the week or two before your period.
+PMS causes bloating, headaches and breast tenderness.

 With PMDD, you might have PMS symptoms along with extreme irritability, anxiety or depression.
 These symptoms improve within a few days after your period starts, but they can be severe enough to interfere with your life.

-PMDD affects up to 10% of women who have periods.
+PMDD affects up to 10% of women or people assigned female at birth (AFAB) of reproductive age.

 You may be more prone to PMDD if you have: